jufis/docker/README.md

-#Quick guide on how to setup private docker registry over SSL (with/out client side cert authentication)
+#Quick guide on how to setup private docker registry over SSL

 I'm assuming a fedora 20 linux 64bit box here.